KaceiTheMaxwell/SQL_Data_Warehouse/README.md

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 It was developed as a portfolio project that highlights industry best practices in data engineering and analytics.

 ---
+## Project Overview

+This project involves:

+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
+- SQL Development
+- Data Architect
+- Data Engineering
+- ETL Pipeline Developer
+- Data Modeling
+- Data Analytics

+---
 ## Project Requirements

 ### Build a Data Warehouse (Data Engineering)